Geeksltd/GCop/Rules/GCop153.md

 ## Rule description

 Human brain can understand positive expressions and statements faster than negative ones.
-To improve code readability its better to use *Lacks* rather than * !Contains *.
+To improve code readability it is better to use `Lacks` rather than `!Contains`.

 ## Example